Thistles in sugar beet

 Sugar Beet Mobile

-The importance of controlling of thistles in sugar beet
+The importance of controlling thistles in sugar beet

 Thistles are highly competitive weeds in sugar beet, often resulting in yield loss and harvesting difficulties where infestations are high.